ndujesco/baitbusters/README.md

 ## 🎯 The Problem

 Mobile money has revolutionized financial inclusion across Africa, with over 600 million users conducting $1.4 trillion in annual transactions.
 However, sophisticated phishing attacks exploit local languages, cultural cues, and trust dynamics to deceive users.

 Traditional cybersecurity solutions fail because they:
 - Lack understanding of African languages and cultural nuances
 - Require strong devices or consistent internet connectivity
-- Often depend on centralized storage, raising privacy concerns
+- Depend on centralized storage, raising privacy concerns

 This leaves millions vulnerable — particularly rural and elderly users — to phishing scams that steal critical information and wipe out months of income.